-Emily earned her Associates degree (AA) from Manatee Community College (now State College of Florida) while playing collegiate volleyball.
-She holds a Bachelor's degree (BA) in International Business and a Master of Public Administration (MPA), both from the University of South Florida.
+Emily earned her Associates degree (AA) from Manatee Community College (now State College of Florida) while playing collegiate volleyball and holds a bachelor's degree (BA) in International Business and Master of Public Administration (MPA), both from the University of South Florida.

-Emily serves on the Fiscal an Administrative Policy Committee for the Florida City/County Management Association (FCCMA) and is a member of the International City/County Management Association (ICMA).
-Emily also serves on the Suncoast Chapter Council for the American Society of Public Administration (ASPA), is a certified Six Sigma Yellow Belt, an
+Emily and her family are in the process of relocating to Lakeland.
+She serves on the Fiscal and Administrative Policy Committee for the Florida City/County Management Association (FCCMA)

-Examiner for the Florida Sterling Council, and an adjunct professor for the University of South Florida's School of Public Affairs.
+and is a member of the International City/County Management Association (ICMA).
+Emily also serves on the Suncoast Chapter Council for the American Society of Public Administration (ASPA), is a certified Six Sigma Yellow Belt, an Examiner for the Florida Sterling Council, and an adjunct professor for the University of South Florida's School of Public Affairs.